Industry Best Practices · ASTM A-193 B7 · ACI 318

 Anchor bolt types, embedment requirements, spacing rules, and tensioning procedures

 Hooked bolts (J-bolts, L-bolts) develop pullout capacity through the small bend, which straightens under cyclic tension from reciprocating compressors.
-Straight bolts with a bottom anchor disk (≥ 4× bolt diameter) develop full concrete-cone pullout per ACI 318 Appendix D and resist dynamic loads without elongation.
+Straight bolts with a bottom anchor disk (≥ 4× bolt diameter) develop full concrete-cone pullout per ACI 318-17 Chapter 17 (formerly Appendix D) and resist dynamic loads without elongation.

 Industry practice for reciprocating compressor foundations is a minimum embedment of 12× bolt diameter (per GMRC and PCRC guidelines), with 15–20× preferred for high cyclic-load service.
 For a 1-inch bolt this means at least 12 inches of embedment, with the bottom 4 inches reserved for the anchor disk and cover concrete.